,

 Bill Keys

-Bill Keys has quite a long history around the region, and it is more than I could fit in here.
-He arrived in the Joshua Tree area around 1910 (See the Blackrock Well site where Keys also left his mark).
+Bill Keys has quite a long history around the region, and it's more than I could fit in here.
+See Keys Ranch for more on him.
+(See the Blackrock Well site where Keys also left his mark).

-One of the more famous stories involves a gun battle between Keys and a man named Worth Bagley.
+One of the more famous stories about him involves a gun battle with Worth Bagley.
 As the story goes, a retired lawman named Bagley moved into a nearby homestead in the late 1930s.
 An argument developed over access to water at the Wall Street Well next to the mill.
 After some time, a few of Keys’ cattle were mysteriously shot.
 Bagley reportedly became obsessed with murdering Keys over access to the water.
 Finally, in May 1943, they had a confrontation, and Keys shot and killed Bagley at the spot marked along the trail.
 The current trail marker is a reproduction of the original that Keys carved.
+It reads: "Here is… Here is where Worth Bagley bit the dust at the hand of W. F. Keys.
+May 11, 1943."

 Keys stood trial and claimed self-defense against Bagley.
 The jury convicted him of manslaughter and sent him to San Quentin.
 He spent five years there before being paroled in 1948 (and eventually pardoned in 1956).
-Once freed, he immediately returned to his ranch and resumed his old life.
-Keys died in 1969 and is buried on his Desert Queen Ranch.
+Once freed, he immediately returned to his family at the ranch and resumed his old life.
+Keys died in 1969 and is buried on his Desert Queen Ranch (aka Keys Ranch).

 Modified 1929 Lincoln